• Skip to primary navigation

 Timeline: August 24, 2020 (11 months out)

-Again, paying attention the date we thought the flights would post to the credit card reservation system, we were online the day flights for our return trip posted.
-We got such an amazing deal on the outbound flights to Tanzania, I was worried we wouldn’t be as lucky again.
-I told myself that if we could only fly business class one way, then the outbound flight, with the overnight flight and time change into the future, was the better of the 2 flights to have business class.
-If it didn’t work out financially for us to fly business class back home, it wouldn’t be the end of the world.
+Again, paying attention the date I thought the flights would post to the credit card reservation system, I was online the day flights for our return trip posted.
+I got such an amazing deal on the outbound flights to Tanzania, I was worried I wouldn’t be as lucky again.
+I told myself that if I could only fly business class one way, then the outbound flight, with the overnight flight and time change into the future, was the better of the 2 flights to have business class.
+If it didn’t work out financially to fly business class back home, it wouldn’t be the end of the world.

-Well, folks, we got lucky again!!
-We are traveling business class on KLM Royal Dutch Airlines from Dar es Salaam, Tanzania to Atlanta, GA, USA with another layover in Amsterdam.
+Well, folks, I got lucky again!!
+I am traveling business class on KLM Royal Dutch Airlines from Dar es Salaam, Tanzania to Atlanta, GA, USA with another layover in Amsterdam.
 This time the great deal was due to points and my Chase Sapphire Reserve Card.

-The reason I chose to fly out of Dar es Salaam instead of Zanzibar (like we had originally planned) was – you guessed it – a huge price difference!
+The reason I chose to fly out of Dar es Salaam instead of Zanzibar (like I had originally planned) was – you guessed it – a huge price difference!
 The international flights from Zanzibar to Atlanta were substantially more expensive than from mainland Tanzania (Dar es Salaam) to Atlanta.
 Yet, a domestic flight from Zanzibar to Dar es Salaam is an inexpensive 30 minute flight.
 The savings of flying out of Dar es Salaam were much higher than the cost of adding in that short & inexpensive domestic flight with Coastal Aviation.
-Plus, we will have about 7 hours in Dar es Salaam, a place we have never visited before, to have dinner and explore.
-The domestic airline has a luggage check at the airport, so we plan to drop our main bag & do a little sight seeing on our last evening in Tanzania!
-In my opinion, that is a much better way to spend the last night of our trip than hanging out in airports or on a plane.
+Plus, I will have the opportunity to spend the night in Dar es Salaam, a place I have never visited before.

 Initial Packing List / Wish List Development